owid/sdg-tracker.org/pages/no-poverty.md

 <div class="target">
     <h2>Target 1.5: Build resilience to environmental, economic and social disasters</h2>
     <p>UN definition: <q>By 2030, build the resilience of the poor and those in vulnerable situations and reduce their exposure and vulnerability to climate-related extreme events and other economic, social and environmental shocks and disasters.</q></p>
-    <p>SDG Indicators: <a href="1.5.1">1.5.1 Number of deaths, missing persons and directly affected persons attributed to disasters</a>, <a href="1.5.2">1.5.2 Direct economic loss attributed to disasters in relation to global gross domestic product (GDP)</a>, <a href="1.5.3">1.5.3 Number of countries that adopt and implement national disaster risk reduction strategies in line with the
+    <p>SDG Indicators: <br><a href="1.5.1">1.5.1 Number of deaths, missing persons and directly affected persons attributed to disasters</a> <br><a href="1.5.2">1.5.2 Direct economic loss attributed to disasters in relation to global gross domestic product (GDP)</a> <br><a href="1.5.3">1.5.3 Number of countries that adopt and implement national disaster risk reduction strategies in line with the
-Sendai Framework for Disaster Risk Reduction 2015–2030)</a>, <a href="1.5.4">1.5.4 Proportion of local governments that adopt and implement local disaster risk reduction strategies in line with national disaster risk reduction strategies</a>.</p>
+Sendai Framework for Disaster Risk Reduction 2015–2030)</a> <br><a href="1.5.4">1.5.4 Proportion of local governments that adopt and implement local disaster risk reduction strategies in line with national disaster risk reduction strategies</a>.</p>
 </div>